hhnnhh/berlin_datascience_lab/README.md

 Repair features and OBD variables hardly contain data (mostly around 99% missing values).
 Only the OBD_results variable contains data (15% missing data) and seems important for the test result.

-In addition to PASS and FAIL, the data set also contains information about ABORTED tests and also rare occurrences of the values "O" and "I" with unknown meaning.
-In the current and in future models only Pass/Fail results were used, all other results were discarded.
+In addition to PASS and FAIL, the results variable also contains information about ABORTED tests and also rare occurrences of the values "O" and "I" with unknown meaning.
+In the current and in future models only Pass/Fail results were used, information regarding all other results was dropped.

 ![Emission results](/figures/overall_results.png)